stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 06 (P2L2) - OO Software Engineering and UML.md

 - Increased reuse because of the modular coding style
 - Increased maintainability because the system design can accommodate changes more easily
 - Increased understandability because the design models real-world entities

+### Modeling Classes Quiz

+_Consider the following requirement for an online shopping website: "Users can add more than one item on sale at a time to a shopping cart."
+Which of the following elements should be modeled as classes?_

+- Item
+- Shopping cart
+- User